chillu/silverstripe-recaptcha/README.md

 See [Recaptcha API docs](https://developers.google.com/recaptcha/intro) for more configuration options.

-### Integration with Spamprotection module
+### Integration with spamprotection module

-This requires the [[:modules:spamprotection|spamprotection module]] to be installed, see its documentation for details.
+This requires the [spamprotection](https://github.com/silverstripe/silverstripe-spamprotection) module to be installed, see its documentation for details.
 You can use this field to protect any built informs on your website, including user comments in the [[:modules:blog]] module.

 Configuration example in `mysite/_config.php`

 	SpamProtectorManager::set_spam_protector('RecaptchaProtector');

-Then once you have setup this config you will need to include the spam protector field as per the instructions on the [[modules:spamprotection|spamprotection module]] page.
+Then once you have setup this config you will need to include the spam protector field as per the instructions on the [spamprotection](https://github.com/silverstripe/silverstripe-spamprotection) page.

 ## Custom Theming